A+ BBB Accredited

 What would be an “allowable FHA funding source” for gap financing of the equity portion?

 An “allowable FHA funding source” for gap financing of the equity portion includes withdrawals from the borrower’s savings or retirement accounts.
-Starting in 2024, HUD has expanded the funding options for purchase reverse mortgages.
+HUD has expanded the funding options for purchase reverse mortgages.
 Now, in addition to the HECM loan, borrowers can use other sources such as premium pricing, gifts, disaster relief grants, and employer assistance to finance their part of the purchase.

 Q.